 For example, if a stock falls below a threshold, the exchange may halt trading to prevent prices from dropping further.

 The same principle applies to digital assets and securities.
 For example, the floor price for an NFT depends on supply and demand, historical prices, or even sentiment among traders and investors.

 As with all markets, however, there is always the potential for manipulation.
 So how do we set a floor price that represents fair value?
 And who gets to decide?
 In today’s guide, let us learn more about this fundamental concept in the NFT market.

 What is an NFT Floor Price, and Why Is It Important?

-An NFT floor price is the price below which no one can sell an NFT on an exchange.
+An NFT floor price is below which no one can sell an NFT on an exchange.
 This system protects buyers from people who want to sell their NFTs at a lower price than they are worth.